vishalnandagopal/pyjamas/docs/index.md

 # Pyjamas

-A Python library for developers to way to securely collect and store data in an encrypted manner.
+A Python library for developers to securely collect and store data in an encrypted manner.

 # About Pyjamas